okami101/vuetify-admin/packages/docs/guide/data-providers.md

 let dataProvider = laravelDataProvider(http)
 ```

-It allows you to have full control of request, by taking cookies credentials, set baseURL, adding any custom HTTP headers as JWT token, using axios request interceptors, etc. You can even add specific provider baseURL if needed via second function arguments `laravelDataProvider(http, '/api')` in case you want to use existing global axios instance.
+It allows you to have consistent request client across all providers, by taking cookies credentials, set baseURL, adding any custom HTTP headers as JWT token, using axios request interceptors, etc. You can even add specific provider baseURL if needed via second function arguments `laravelDataProvider(http, '/api')`.

-:::warning FormData
+:::warning FORM DATA
 Laravel Data Provider use classic FormData for all api calls instead of simple JSON.
-It providers better Laravel integration for file uploads with ready-to-go file validation as well as UploadedFile auto conversion object.
+It provides better Laravel integration for file uploads with ready-to-go file validation as well as UploadedFile auto conversion object.
 For better reusability, a dedicated converter is available [here](https://github.com/okami101/vtec-admin/blob/master/packages/admin/src/providers/utils/objectToFormData.js).
 To use it for your own provider, simply import it by `import objectToFormData from "vtec-admin/src/providers/utils/objectToFormData";`
 :::